Know Your Rights — Do I Have to Consent to a Search?

 When refusing a search conducted by a police officer, keep the following tips in mind:

 1) Remain Calm — Calmly and confidently refuse the search request.
 Often, the police officer will double down upon receiving your response.
 The officer may threaten to bring in the drug dog, or say, “If you’re innocent then there’s nothing to hide.”
 Remember, the officer needs your consent if he is asking for it at this point.
 Providing consent to a search does two things: (1) Removes your constitutional rights to unlawful searches, and (2) Makes the officer’s job easier.
 A search conducted after the individual has not consented, allows for the search to be challenged in courts.
+Never let them bully you into doing something you are uncomfortable with as they are just trying to get through a loophole without probable cause.
+And don’t try to determine whether they do have probable cause or not.
+If they are asking, they probably don’t and are trying to trick you.

 2) Ask the Officer If You Are Free to Go — If you have not consented to the search, you should ask the officer if you are free to leave or if you are arrested.
 Remember, stay calm during this conversation.
 If the officer is not detaining you, you can end the conversation and leave at any time.
 Do so by asking the officer if you are free to go.